-- Enrollment periods: Paul Mitchell The School Rhode Island usually begins a new cosmetology class about every seven (7) weeks and a learning leader about every twelve (12) weeks, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Rhode Island for exact starting dates. - Holidays and school closures: Paul Mitchell The School Rhode Island allows the following holidays off: New Year's Day, Memorial Day, July 4, Victory Day, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development.
+- Enrollment periods: Paul Mitchell The School Danbury offers multiple schedules on a quarterly basis, depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Danbury for exact starting dates. - Pholidays and school closures: Paul Mitchell The School Danbury allows the following holidays off: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, December 25, and one day per month for staff personal development.
 These dates are determined according to the calendar each year.
 Additional holidays may be added to the schedule at the discretion of school administration.
 The school is open for business unless there is a declared State of Emergency.
-Unexpected closures and snow days will be announced on local television, www.turnto10.com, the school website and Facebook. - Enrollment contract: Paul Mitchell The School Rhode Island clearly outlines the obligation of both the school and the student in the enrollment contract.
-A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Rhode Island offers a variety of monthly financial payment schedules.
-See Paul Mitchell The School Rhode Island 's Financial Aid Leader for details.
+Unexpected closures and snow days will be announced on local television, radio stations, and Facebook. - Enrollment contract: Paul Mitchell The School Danbury clearly outlines the obligation of both the school and the student in the enrollment contract.
+A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Danbury offers a variety of monthly financial payment schedules.
+See Paul Mitchell The School Danbury's Financial Aid Leader for details.